-LGS1: Embleton Village Playing Field and Play Park

-LGS2: Embleton Village Green LGS3: Embleton Village Quarry

-LGS4: Embleton Village School Playing Field

-LGS5: The Glebe Field adjacent to Embleton Village Church
+LGS1: Embleton Village Playing Field and Play Park LGS2: Embleton Village Green LGS3: Embleton Village Quarry LGS4: Embleton Village School Playing Field LGS5: Christon Bank Village Green LGS6: Greyfield Estate Play Area, Embleton Village

-LGS6: Christon Bank Village Green

-LGS7: Greyfield Estate Play Area, Embleton Village

 Management of any development within these Local Green Spaces must be consistent with the national policy on Green Belts.
 Development will not be permitted other than where very special circumstances can be demonstrated.
 Very special circumstances will not exist unless the potential harm to the Local Green Space by reason of inappropriateness, and other harm, is clearly outweighed by other considerations.